roshankshaw/MM.FullStack/readme.md

 It also has category wise filters for each article along with recommended articles for every article.
 It also enables reply to a question/comment given that you are logged in.
-Thus, this project is substantially covers all aspects of a News portal.
+Thus, this project substantially covers all aspects of a News portal.